semgrep/semgrep-docs/docs/semgrep-app/scm.md

 6. Select your SCM provider.
 7. For **GitHub Enterprise**, follow these steps:
-    1. Create a PAT by following the steps outlined in this [guide to creating a PAT](https://docs.github.com/en/enterprise-server@3.1/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token).Ensure that the PAT is **[created with the required scopes](../scm/#table-of-required-scopes-for-pats)**.
+    1. Create a PAT by following the steps outlined in this [guide to creating a PAT](https://docs.github.com/en/enterprise-server@3.1/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token).
+Ensure that the PAT is **[created with the required scopes](../scm/#table-of-required-scopes-for-pats)**.

     2. Enter the personal access token generated into the Access Token field.
     3. Enter your GHE base URL into the SCM Base URL.
 8. For **GitLab Self Managed**, follow these steps: